icsob2025/icsob2025.github.io/PhDRetreatSubmissions/index.md

 <b style="font-size: 22px" id="CallForResearchPapers">PhD Retreat – Call for Submissions </b>

-The ICSOB 2024 PhD Retreat is an exciting one-day event that will happen at a special location (to be defined).
+The ICSOB 2024 PhD Retreat is an exciting one-day event.
 The retreat is designed to bring together PhD students who work on research related to software-intensive business.
 The PhD Retreat provides a friendly and constructive environment for PhD students to present their research proposal as well as intermediate results, and to discuss them with experts and other students in the same field.

 <hr>
 <b>Program:</b>